 - Steamed puddings are at their best enjoyed soon after cooking, but they can be stored for 3 days in a covered food container, within a refrigerator.

-- To reheat place back into the pudding basin and cover with kitchen foil and add to the slow cooker on the high setting, until warmed through.
-Do add hot water to the slow cooker while reheating.
+- To reheat place back into the pudding basin and cover with kitchen foil and add the basin to a saucepan with gently boiling water, reheat until warmed through.

-- Or reheat in a microwave by adding to a microwave safe dish, cover loosely with greaseproof paper [ensure that the cover used is microwave safe].
-Heat for a few minutes until hot.
+- Or reheat in a microwave by adding to a microwave safe dish, cover loosely with a microwave safe lid and heat for a a minutes or so until hot.

-- For a steamed syrup pudding replace the jam with 3-4 tablespoons of golden syrup, black treacle, molasses, corn syrup, date syrup, rice syrup etc.
+- For a golden syrup pudding replace the jam with 5 tablespoons of golden syrup.

 Nutrition